-- Navigate to Meetings and click Schedule a New Meeting.
+- Click Meetings, then click Schedule a Meeting.

-- Click Generate Automatically next to Meeting ID.
+- Next to Meeting ID, select Generate Automatically.
 This setting is required for language interpretation.

-- Input the information for your interpreter.
-The languages you select for an interpreter will create audio channels for those languages in your meeting.
-All of these channels do not have to be used in the meeting.
+- Enter the information for your interpreters.
+The languages you select for interpreters will create audio channels for those languages in your meeting, but not all of these channels have to be used in the meeting.

 - Click Save when you are finished.

-- After the host clicks Start, the interpreters will receive a message that they have been assigned.
+- After the host clicks Start, the interpreters will receive a message they have been assigned a language.

-- Interpreters and attendees will now be able to click Interpretation in the meeting options and select a language channel.
+- Interpreters and attendees can now click Interpretation in the meeting controls and select a language channel.

 - An interpreter in the channel will hear the original meeting audio which they can translate.
-Participants in a language channel will only hear the interpreter's translation of the original meeting audio.
+Interpreters only have access to the language channel they have been assigned to.
+Participants in a language channel will hear the translated audio and also the original audio at a lower volume.

-- To end the interpretation session(s), the host will need to click Interpretation in the meeting options, then click Manage Language Interpretation.
+- To end the interpretation session(s), the host must click Interpretation in the meeting controls.

-- Once the menu appears, the host can click End to stop the sessions.
+- Once the Language Interpretation window opens, the host can click End to stop the sessions.